becamorin20/Group-16/docs/status.md

 Each episode take somewhere between 10 to 60 or more seconds, thus training 100 iterations can often take more than an hour.
 Trying new combinations of basis functions and training for 500 iterations will be time costly.
 This will likely limit our ability to try the many different basis functions we can think of.
-Right now no obvoius solution to this exists other than running our code constantly.
+Right now no obvious solution to this exists other than running our code constantly.